Shamdan17/Bricking_Bad/use-cases/save-the-game.md

 # Save the game

+**Scope:** The game

+**Level:** user goal

 **Primary Actor:** User

 **Stakeholders and interests:**

  -   User: Wants to save the state of game to resume at the same state later

+**Preconditions:** The game is paused.
-**Preconditions:** User is playing and the game **Postconditions:** Game state is saved at the moment of pause **Main Success Scenario:**
+**Postconditions:** The game is saved according to its state at the moment of pausing.

+**Main Success Scenario:**

-1. User pauses the game: Include pause the game
+1. User pauses the game.
+2. System shows the user the option menu.
-2. User chooses the save option from the pause screen
+3. User chooses the save option.
-3. User types a name to identify the saved state of the game
+4. System prompts user to enter a save name identifying the saved state of the game.
+5. User enters a save name to identify the save.
+6. System saves the state of the game and links it with the save name the user entered.
-4. User confirms the save and the game is saved
+7. System shows the User that the operation is successful.

 **Extensions:**

-* *a.
-The program fails.
+-   *a.
+The program fails
-	* 1. The user runs the game again.
+    -   1. The user runs the game again.
-* 2a.
-The disk is full
+-   *3a.
+The storage disk is full.
-	* 1. User should free storage space.
-* 3a.
-User overwrites a previous save
-	* 1. User should choose another name for save
+    -   1. System shows the user that there is no enough storage after choosing save option.
+    -   2. User frees storage and retries to save steps.
+-   *5a.
+Save name entered by user already exists as a save name for a previously saved game.
+    -   1. System asks the user if he wants to overwrite this save name or choose another save name.
+    -   2. User either chooses to overwrite, in which case previous save information is lost, or enter another save name.

+**Special Requirements:**
+- none

+**Technology and data variations:**
+- none

+**Frequency of occurence:** At User's demand.